ItsOrv/Telegram-Panel/README.md

 ## Overview

-Telegram Panel is a comprehensive management system that enables centralized control of multiple Telegram accounts through a single bot interface.
-It provides capabilities for account management, message monitoring, bulk operations, and individual account actions.
+Telegram Panel is a comprehensive management system that enables centralized control of multiple Telegram accounts.
+It provides two ways to use the system:

+1. **Telegram Bot Interface**: Use the bot in Telegram for easy access from anywhere
+2. **CLI (Command Line Interface)**: Use the CLI on your server or local system for direct control

+Both methods provide the same capabilities for account management, message monitoring, bulk operations, and individual account actions.

 ## Features